PipeWire/pipewire/doc/dox/config/pipewire-client.conf.5.md

 There are 6 modes available:

 1. none           No dithering is done.
 2. rectangular    Dithering with a rectangular noise distribution.
+This adds random bits in the [-0.5, 0.5] range to the signal with even distribution.
 3. triangular     Dithering with a triangular noise distribution.
+This add random bits in the [-1.0, 1.0] range to the signal with triangular distribution around 0.0.
 4. triangular-hf  Dithering with a sloped triangular noise distribution.
 5. wannamaker3    Additional noise shaping is performed on the sloped triangular dithering to move the noise to the more inaudible range.
 This is using